 A Great Path to Network Security Certification

 If all this information about network security has inspired you to pursue a new (or better) career in the field, then Simplilearn can help you on your way.
-The CompTIA Security+ Certification - SY0-501 Exam Training course is a globally trusted certification that validates foundational, vendor-neutral IT security knowledge and skills.
+The Advanced Executive Program in Cybersecurity course is a globally trusted certification that validates foundational, vendor-neutral IT security knowledge and skills.
 As a benchmark for best practices in IT security, this certification training covers the essential principles of network security and risk management.

 Whether you choose the applied learning or corporate training option, the course includes 32 hours of instructor-led learning, covering the half-dozen domains that are essential for becoming an IT security professional.
 You also get an exam voucher and a course completion certificate.